 To Francis Lawrence’s credit, Constantine comes into its own somewhat at the climax, which features a complex plot of afterlife machinations (even if the basic idea is stolen from The Prophecy) and the show being stolen in large part by Peter Stormare’s entertainingly over-the-top performance as Satan.
 However, the rest of the show falls flat in terms of mood, in terms of anything resembling the brooding Gothic vision of the comic-book, even in terms of exciting action.

 The character of John Constantine later became the basis of the tv series Constantine (2014-5) starring Matt Ryan in the title role, which did a far better and more faithful job of capturing the essence of the comic-book, although this was cancelled after only thirteen episodes.
 Ryan’s Constantine was however later crossed over in an episode of Arrow (2012-20) and then became a recurring guest actor and later a regular in Legends of Tomorrow (2016-22), while Ryan also voices the role of Constantine in the animated Justice League Dark (2017) and Justice League Dark: Apokolips War (2020); and the animated web series Constantine: City of Demons (2018), which was later compiled as a film, and a further 27 minute short animated film Constantine: House of Mystery (2022).

-Francis Lawrence next went onto make the high-profile last man on Earth film I Am Legend (2007), the non-genre circus film Water for Elephants (2011) and next took over The Hunger Games franchise with The Hunger Games: Catching Fire (2013), The Hunger Games: Mockingjay Part 1 (2014) and The Hunger Games: Mockingjay Part 2 (2015), followed by Red Sparrow (2018) and the comic-strip adaptation Slumberland (2022) and a return to the Hunger Games franchise with The Hunger Games: The Ballad of Songbirds & Snakes (2023).
+Francis Lawrence next went onto make the high-profile last man on Earth film I Am Legend (2007), the non-genre circus film Water for Elephants (2011) and next took over The Hunger Games franchise with The Hunger Games: Catching Fire (2013), The Hunger Games: Mockingjay Part 1 (2014) and The Hunger Games: Mockingjay Part 2 (2015), followed by Red Sparrow (2018), the comic-strip adaptation Slumberland (2022) and a return to the Hunger Games franchise with The Hunger Games: The Ballad of Songbirds & Snakes (2023).
 He has also produced the alternate world political drama tv series Kings (2009) and the tv series Touch (2012-3) about a father whose son can predict the future.